-OFFICIAL STATEMENT DATED SEPTEMBER 8, 2022
+OFFICIAL STATEMENT DATED AUGUST 10, 2023

 IN THE OPINION OF BOND COUNSEL, UNDER EXISTING LAW, INTEREST ON THE BONDS IS EXCLUDABLE FROM GROSS INCOME FOR FEDERAL INCOME TAX PURPOSES AND INTEREST ON THE BONDS IS NOT SUBJECT TO THE ALTERNATIVE MINIMUM TAX ON INDIVIDUALS; HOWEVER, SUCH INTEREST IS TAKEN INTO ACCOUNT IN DETERMINING THE ANNUAL ADJUSTED FINANCIAL STATEMENT INCOME OF APPLICABLE CORPORATIONS FOR THE PURPOSE OF DETERMINING THE ALTERNATIVE MINIMUM TAX IMPOSED ON CORPORATIONS FOR TAX YEARS BEGINNING AFTER DECEMBER 31, 2022.
-SEE "TAX MATTERS" FOR A DISCUSSION OF BOND COUNSEL'S OPINION.
+SEE "TAX MATTERS" FOR A DISCUSSION OF BOND COUNSEL'S OPINION

-The District has NOT designated the Bonds as "qualified tax-exempt obligations" for financial institutions.
+The Bonds are NOT "qualified tax-exempt obligations" for financial institutions.
 See "NOT QUALIFIED TAX-EXEMPT OBLIGATIONS."